 Additional: Since my original post, Bob has been selected for the Oniros Film Awards August 2017, Hellfire Short Film Festival’s 12th Round 2017, Cardiff International Film Festival 2017 and St Neots Film Festival 2017, and won Short Film Sharer May 2017!

 My latest script and film, Total Investigation Television.
 It was inspired by the currently very trendy social experiment films, which have flooded YouTube and social media.
 These films claim to be raising awareness about moral causes, but in reality are treating people like laboratory rats, forcing them into manufactured situations that are both dangerous and stressful.
 I’ve seen examples where assaults are instigated, the disadvantaged are manipulated and judged from a position of privilege, and children are put in extreme danger (a crime for which those responsible should be prosecuted for child endangerment).
 The filmmakers’ true intention – to scam the public to make their videos go viral, promote their companies and sell merchandise – seems to have gone unnoticed.
-I hope this film will draw attention to the hypocrisy of their amoral acts.
+I hope this film will draw attention to the hypocrisy of their immoral acts.

 Jay is desperate to make a successful social experiment film that questions people’s morality, but his desire for success throws his own morality into question.

-Additional: Since my original post, Total Investigation Television has been nominated for best Short Fiction at Cardiff Mini Film Festival 2016, received a glowing review from Outpost 31, and been selected for St Neots Film Festival 2017.
+Additional: Since my original post, Total Investigation Television has been nominated for best Fiction at Cardiff Mini Film Festival 2016, received a glowing review from Outpost 31, and been selected for St Neots Film Festival 2017.

 Here is a short film script titled Nice Guy.
 It criticises aspects of Nice Guy Syndrome, including the self-delusion of Nice Guys™, who despite asserting that they’re the kind of guys girls really need, are motivated by self-interest, believing payment of sex is the rightful reward for their ‘niceness’.
 It also draws attention to social media culture, which as well as encouraging Nice Guy Syndrome, promotes an obsession with relationships and the belief one cannot be happy without one, having an adverse effect on young people’s minds.
 Nice Guys™ are often depicted positively in film and television, with the object of their affection realising the error of their ways and finally succumbing to their charms.
 I felt it was about time a more accurate portrayal was given.